Dan & Louis Oyster Bar

 If you’ve been following my blog, you’ll know that I’d been to the Edmonton branch last year in May.
 I returned again and this time we tried the 40oz Tomahawk ribeye (approximately $120 USD, $150 CAD).
 As much as it was visually astonishing (in terms of portion size) and delicious, it was just too much protein for me.
 If you got some extra cash layin’ around, make your way here for dinner sometime.
 You won’t be disappointed.

 And there you have it, a quick summary of my spontaneous trip down to Portland.
+For more on what to do during a weekend adventure in Portland, be sure to give The Adventures of Panda Bear’s “3 Day Portland Itinerary” a read.
 See you in the next post!